Lulasales/lulasales/README.md

 - ⚡ Fun fact: ...
 -->

-### Lula Sales - [Enthusiastic Data Scientist] 👋
+### Lula Sales - [Enthusiastic Data Scientist]

 ## I am hardware product manager in process to data scientist who loves leveraging data-driven solutions that make an impact on business and society!

-- 💻 I am currently studying Data Analytics and Data Science
+- 💻 I am currently learning Data Analytics and Data Science
 - 💻 I am also working as Product Marketing Manager for electronic products
 - 📈 I’m constantly learning and Improving my skills
-- 📊 I am looking to continue my apprenticeship by working and collaborating with other data scientists and developers
+- 📊 I am looking to continue my apprenticeship and collaborate with other data scientists and developers

 ### Connect with me: